UTSCC09/project-verycoolproject/README.md

 ## Team Members:
 - Pritish Panda
-- Rogers
+- Roger Zhao
 - Darren Trieu

 ## Description of the Web Application:
-ActItOut is an online web application that takes Charades online and accessible to everyone.
-Instead of drawing or typing, players act out words and phrases using live video.
-The platform will support drop-in multiplayer, allowing users to join games in progress, live chat, and the ability to create their own rooms and games.
+ActItOut is an online web application that makes Charades online and accessible to anyone from anywhere.
+Players will act out words or phrases using live video, and everyone else will try to guess the word in the live chat.
+The platform will support drop-in multiplayer, allowing users to join games in progress, live chat, and the ability to create their own rooms and word sets.

 ## Key Features for the Beta Version:

-- Real-time Video Streaming and Chat
+- Real-time video streaming and chat
-- Creating and Joining Game Rooms
+- Creating and joining single game room
-- Basic Game Rules and Mechanics
+- Basic game rules and mechanics
-- Scorekeeping
+- scorekeeping

 ## Additional Features for the Final Version:
 - Multiple Game Rooms with link codes for access
-- Mobile App Versions for iOS and Android
+- Mobile sites for iOS and Android
+- Add custom words
 - Security

 ## Technology Stack:
-- MERN  Stack
+- MERN Stack (MongoDB, Express, React, Node)
 - Real-time Communication: WebRTC
 - Video Streaming: WebSockets
 - Version Control: GitHub